MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 ## Deploy and run

 The sample repository contains all the code and configuration files for chat app Azure deployment.
 The following steps walk you through the sample chat app Azure deployment process.
-You can also [deploy with existing Azure resources](#deploy-with-existing-azure-resources).

 ### Deploy chat app to Azure